SoarinFerret/zfs-zabbix-userparams/README.md

 ## Usage

-1. Copy the userparams file (`zfs-userparams.conf`) to a directory included in your Zabbix Agent configuration, such as `/etc/zabbix/zabbix_agentd.d/` or `/etc/zabbix/zabbix_agent2.d/`.
+1. Copy the userparams file (`zfs-userparams.conf`) to a directory included in your Zabbix Agent configuration, such as `/etc/zabbix/zabbix_agent2.d/`.

 2. Set the owner and group of the userparams file: